-THE HONOURABLE MARGARET NORRIE MCCAIN
+HONOURABLE MARGARET NORRIE MCCAIN

 Hon.
 Margaret Norrie McCain

 Twenty years ago, the late Dr. Fraser Mustard asked me to co-chair his team, assembled at the request of the Ontario government, to advise on how to improve outcomes for young children.
 It was an exciting time for those with an interest in human development.
-Great leaps were being made in our understandings of brain growth in young children.
+Great leaps were being made in our understanding of brain growth in young children.
 The nature versus nurture debate was settling as scientists agreed that both genes and environment not only impact developmental trajectories but also play off one another.

-- Offers opportunities for all children
+- Offering opportunities for all children

-- Reconciles work and family life
+- Reconciling work and family life

-- Cultivates a pluralistic, democratic society
+- Cultivating a pluralistic, democratic society

 Dr. Fraser Mustard (1927 – 2011)